HoustonJ2013/Capstone_DL_Object_detection/README.md

 options: --method (“luminance”,”gleam“)
 ```
 I trained a DilatedNet on both RGB and Gray scale images for 5 iterations (~ 90 % of the performance are achieved in the first 5 iterations), and assessed their performance at predicting the 2000 validation images.
-Based on the observation, the performance of deep neural networks trained on gray image is roughtly 1% ~ 2% worse than that trained on RGB image.
+Based on the observation, the performance of deep neural networks trained on gray image is only ~ 1% worse than that trained on RGB image, and most of the predicting power between the two models are the same.
 So the deep neural network structure is adaptitable to gray images such as seismic images.

 |	|Pixel_Accuracy|Mean IOU|